Marilyn Quayle: Second Lady of the United States (1989-1993)

+Quayle with her husband and future King Prince Charles and Diana, Princess of Wales.

+Subsequent Activities (1993-present)

 In 1996, Quayle narrated an advertisement for Indiana gubernatorial candidate Stephen Goldsmith.
 In 2010, she narrated an advertisement for Georgia gubernatorial candidate Karen Handel.

 In 2011, she was reported to have phoned Arizona governor Jan Brewer about an Arizona redistricting plan that was detrimental to her son, Congressman Ben Quayle.

 Personal life

 The Quayles live in Paradise Valley, Arizona.
 They have three children: two sons, Tucker, founder of an investment company called Tynwald Capital, and Benjamin, who served as a member of the United States House of Representatives from Arizona's 3rd Congressional District from 2011 to 2013; and a daughter, Corinne.